 School buses will come to a complete stop at each bus stop; if no student is in sight, the bus will continue on its route immediately.
+Bus drivers will not wait for a student who is not already at the bus stop and prepared to board the bus in a timely manner.
 The school bus driver will report to the principal the name of any student who is frequently late in arriving at the bus stop.
-If a student does not utilize a bus stop location for 10 consecutive days, Transportation reserves the right to cease service for the student and/or eliminate the bus stop if there are no other eligible students assigned to the stop.